Frédéric Dumas International Diving Museum

 A few years ago, during the inauguration of the Frédéric Dumas museum in the Romanesque tower in Sanary, I asked Philippe Tailliez – who had been my commander in the Navy, and my friend later on – how he came up with the idea of calling these three great men “the Mousquemer”. - “I am going to tell you, Gérard” he said.
 “I was thinking of the ‘Mousquetaires” (Mousketeers) but that sounded too terrestrial.
 Therefore, I invented the Mousquemers*”

-is how the famous expression was invented by Commander Philippe Tailliez who
+This is how the famous expression was invented by Commander Philippe Tailliez who was immortalized on October 25, 2006 at the inauguration of a roundabout in Sanary, historical city of diving.

 Website developed thanks to the support of SMR